Kvitsøy Municipality: General information

-The islands of Kvitsøy were established as a municipality on 1 January 1923 when they were separated from the municipality of Mosterøy.
+The islands of Kvitsøy were established as a municipality on 1 January 1923 when they were separated from the large Mosterøy Municipality.
 Initially, the municipality had 581 residents.
 The municipal boundaries have not changed since that time.

 Name

 The municipality (originally the parish) is named after the Kvitsøy islands (Hvítingsøyjar) since the islands make up the whole parish/municipality.
 The first element is derived from the word hvítr which means "white".
 The last element derives from the word eyjar which means "islands".
 Thus the name means "the white islands", probably because there is white quartz in the rocks on the islands.
 Originally, the spelling of the municipality was "Kvitingsø", but later it was shortened to "Kvitsøy".

 Coat of arms

 The coat of arms was granted on 25 May 1989.
 The official blazon is "Azure, three lighthouses argent, two over one" (I blått tre sølv fyrlykter, 2-1).
 This means the arms have a blue field (background) and the charge is a set of three lighthouse tops.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The choice of lighthouses and the color blue are symbolic of the importance of the sea for this island municipality.
 The arms were designed by Even Jarl Skognlund.
 The municipal flag has the same design as the coat of arms.